xbps-src-tutorials/xbps-src-tutorials.github.io/README.md

 tutorials.

 ### What's the release schedule of GitHub releases?
 There is none!
-I will make a release whenever I feel like it or it I'll be asked to do so.
+I will make a release whenever I feel like it or whenever I'll be asked to do so.

 ### Why did you choose a program with half broken build system which doesn't even build without patches as your first example usage of xbps-src?
 I believe it is useful to showcase `xbps-src`'s capabilities on a real-world